Recovering features of the observed solar wind spectra by means of high-resolution hybrid simulations

 The data obtained by performing this 2D hybrid simulation are available online on the Virtual Mission Laboratory Portal (see reference below).

-Figure 1.
-Top panel: omnidirectional spectra of total magnetic (red), total kinetic (blue), and total electric field (green) fluctuations vs. perpendicular wavenumber k at the time of the maximum turbulent activity.
-The spectrum of kinetic energy at t = 0 is plotted with a dashed light blue line as an indicator of ppc noise level.
+t = 0 is plotted with a dashed light blue line as an indicator of ppc noise level.
 Dashed black lines are references for the corresponding spectral indices.
-Bottom panel: magnetic (red), kinetic (blue), and residual energy (black) spectra compensated by k5/3k3/2, and k2, respectively.
+Bottom panel: magnetic (red), kinetic (blue), and residual energy (black) spectra compensated by

-Omnidirectional spectra of density (purple line), parallel magnetic field (red line), parallel and perpendicular electric field (green dashed and solid lines, respectively) vs. perpendicular wavenumber k at the time of the maximum turbulent activity.
+Figure 2.
+Omnidirectional spectra of density (purple line), parallel magnetic field (red line), parallel and perpendicular electric field (green dashed and solid lines, respectively) vs. perpendicular wavenumber

 Figure 3.
 Ratio of perpendicular electric field to perpendicular magnetic field (green), ratio between normalized density and perpendicular magnetic fluctuations (purple), and ratio of parallel to total magnetic field fluctuations (magnetic compressibility; red).